 - In a third pass, review all the questions.

 You cannot identify the pilot questions in the exam, that’s why you should attempt all the questions and try to get the correct answer.

-After completion of test, you get a 15 minute online survey to complete.
-After completion of survey, you get to see the result.
-There is no score or passing percentage mentioned in the score card.
+After completion of the test, you get a 15-minute online survey to complete.
+After completion of the survey, you get to see the result.
+There is no score or passing percentage mentioned in the scorecard.
 You would only get results as pass/mail and grading for each process group (as Proficient, Moderately Proficient and Below Proficient).

-If you try searching for it on the internet, you would surely get responses like it is very difficult and hard to crack.
-In reality it all depends on your preparation and understanding level.
+If you try to search for it on the internet, you would surely get responses like it is very difficult and hard to crack.
+In reality, it all depends on your preparation and understanding level.
 If you are getting above 80% marks in mock tests, you are well prepared.
 Trust me, if you are well prepared you won’t find the exam too difficult to crack.
-So rather than be scared of the difficulty level of the test, concentrate on preparation.
+So instead of worrying about the difficulty level of the test, concentrate on preparation.